Tricertops/TetrisEngine/README.md

 - Listen to **callback** from the engine and update your UI.
 - Show next block and **score** on screen.

 ---

+This engine was used to build [this Tetris game](https://itunes.apple.com/app/tetra-tennis-black/id1212012447?mt=8) on App Store.

+---

 The MIT License (MIT)
 Copyright © 2017 Martin Kiss